urbanware-org/nomen/python2/readme.txt

         The Nomen project is a multi-purpose rename tool to consistently rename the base name as well as the extension of files in a variety of ways and also to remove unnecessary whitespaces from directory names.

+    Notice

+        This is the last official version for the Python 2.x framework.
+If you need later versions for that framework for whatever reason, you can try refactoring the syntax from Python 3.x to version 2.x using the '3to2' tool.

+        However, there is no guarantee that this works properly or at all.

     License